-English Composition I provides instruction and practice in the writing of at least six (6) extended compositions and the development of analytical and critical reading skills and basic reference and documentation skills in the composition process.
-English Composition I may include instruction and practice in library usage.
+This course provides instruction and practice in the writing of at least four extended compositions and the development of rhetorical strategies, analystical and critical reading skills, and basic reference and documentation skills in the composition process.
+English Composition I may include instruction and practice in library usage and information literacy.